syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 {% endhighlight %}
 {% endtabs %}

-Also, you can restrict the print scale value to minimum and maximun level of scalling using `MinimumPrintScale` and `MaximumPrintScale` properties.
+You can restrict the diagram page scaling to minimum and maximum values by using `MinimumPrintScale` and `MaximumPrintScale` properties.

 {% tabs %}
 {% highlight xaml %}